nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: Where to create** `SortedList<Appointment>`
 * **Alternative 1 (current choice):** Implement it within `modelManager`
-    - Pros: `SortedAppointments` object references `filteredPersons` which ensures that the appointment sidebar corresponds with `persons` from `addressBook`.
+    - Pros: `SortedAppointments` object references `filteredPersons` which ensures that the appointment list corresponds with `persons` from `addressBook`.
 In this implementation, `persons` acts as the single source of truth which provides all information to `modelManager`.
-    - Cons: Errors with respect to `addressBook` will affect the appointment sidebar rendered.
+    - Cons: Errors with respect to `addressBook` will affect the appointment list rendered.

 * **Alternative 2:** Implement it within `addressBook`
-    - Pros: `persons` and `appointmentList` are handled separately within `addressBook` and hence the appointment sidebar is not dependent on `persons` in `addressBook`
+    - Pros: `persons` and `appointmentList` are handled separately within `addressBook` and hence the appointment list is not dependent on `persons` in `addressBook`
     - Cons: `filteredPersons` and `sortedAppointments` might not correspond since `sortedAppointments` is no longer dependent on `filteredPersons`.